jakelever/foodrelations/README.md

 As noted above, PubRunner can be run in test mode (which uses a smaller version of the resources: AGRICOLA/PUBMED) and hence runs much more quickly.
 This information is also defined in the [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) file and used with the --test flag.

 The files in [resources/](https://github.com/jakelever/foodrelations/blob/master/resources/) define where the AGRICOLA and AGRICOLA_TWOFILES data files can be found.
-These aren't currently publically available.
+These aren't currently publicly available.

 ## Future Ideas